How English sparkling wine became chic-er than Champagne

 It’s an exciting time to be drinking it too.
 As I knock back the last of my Ambriel, I glance at the next table and see there a couple of bottles of Ridgeview, whose vines are a mere cork-pop from here.
 Nearby I notice, too, a bottle of Nyetimber in an ice bucket.
 English sparkling wine: out and proud. “

-Whilst Champagne is commonly used as a catch-all term for Luxury Sparkling wine, the term Champagne is protected under designation of origin and refers only to Sparkling Wine from the Champagne region of France.
-So when searching for Luxury English Champagne the term most commonly used by the English winemakers is English Sparkling Wine.
+Whilst Champagne is commonly used as a catch-all term for Luxury Sparkling wine, the term Champagne is protected under appellation d’origine contrôlée (AOC) or designation of origin and refers only to French Sparkling Wine from the Champagne region of France.
+Champagne is made in accordance with Champagne viticultural regulations based on traditional growing techniques that promote quality.
+So when searching for English Champagne the term most commonly used by the English winemakers is English Sparkling Wine.
+The best of which will be made, like champagne, using the traditional method with a second fermentation in bottle.

-This does not take away from English Sparkling Wine’s quality or status.
-As stated in a recent luxury magazine article on the rise of English Sparkling Wine “Step aside, champagne—English sparkling wine can rival the best in the world, with its distinctive terroir and character impressing critics and connoisseurs”.
+Although English Sparkling Wine is a relative newcomer when you think how long the great vineyards in Europe have been producing wine the quality of English wines is already excellent.
+As stated in a recent luxury magazine article on the rise of English Sparkling “Step aside, champagne—English sparkling wine can rival the best in the world, with its distinctive terroir and character impressing critics and connoisseurs”.

 English Sparkling trumps Champagne at competitions and tastings

-It is now not a surprise when an English Sparkling Wine beats other bottle fermented sparkling wines from around the world see for example Coates & Seely’s 2009 Vintage ‘La Perfide’ trophy win at the IWSC 2019.
+English Sparkling Wine can now often be seen beating other bottle fermented sparkling wines from around the world see for example Coates & Seely’s award winning 2009 Vintage ‘La Perfide’ at the IWSC 2019.

 So too, in blind tasting competitions an English Sparkling Wine may now beat a French Champagne.